What is the Uniform Child Custody Jurisdiction and Enforcement Act?

 The Uniform Child Custody Jurisdiction and Enforcement Act (i.e., “UCCJEA”) is a series of statutes in Arizona that determines whether an Arizona judge may either issue child custody orders or modify child custody orders issued in another state.
 The purpose of the UCCJEA is to protect against the risk of more than one state issuing different child custody orders.
 As you can imagine, different child custody orders would pose significant problems for parents and their children.

 For Arizona to issue or modify a child custody order, Arizona is first required to determine if it is the “home state” of the child under the rules of the UCCJEA.
 The Arizona Court of Appeals in the case of Welch-Doden v.
 Roberts provides a very detailed examination of the determination of home state jurisdiction in Arizona.

 You may also want to read the Arizona Court of Appeals decision in the Melgar v.
 Campo case that discusses an Arizona judge’s ability to issue emergency child custody orders modifying another state’s child custody order and the limit to the judge’s authority in such emergency situations.

-A more unique situation present itself when a child was born overseas and, therefore, has not resided in any state in the United States.
-The problem then exists that no state within the United States has “home state” jurisdiction because the child has not lived in any state in the United State for any period of time, much less for a period of six months.
+A unique situation presented itself when a child was born overseas and, therefore, has not resided in any state in the United States.
+The problem then exists that no state within the United States has “home state” jurisdiction because the child has not lived in any state in the United States for any period, much less for six months.
 The Arizona Court of Appeals resolved this issue in the Arizona Department of Economic Security (ADES) vs. Grant case.

 The court of appeals ruled that Arizona may accept “home state” jurisdiction if no other state would have jurisdiction because the child has not resided in the United States or any particular state for six months and, therefore, no other state has a claim to “home state” jurisdiction under the UCCJEA.